-Please see the description below to find out more about this exciting role!
-For questions regarding the Teaching Assistant position, contact Sam Fox School Senior Lecturer, Audra Hubbell at firstname.lastname@example.org.
+The application window for Design Thinking Teaching Assistant positions occurs during the spring semester.
+For more information about this position, contact Sam Fox School Senior Lecturer, Audra Hubbell at email@example.com.

 Design Thinking Course Overview

-In the summer of 2015, Professors Heather Corcoran – Professor of Design, and Liz Kramer – Assistant Director in the Office for Socially Engaged Practice, purposed the Design Thinking course with College Prep scholars in mind.
-Along with a guiding, hands-on professor, Teaching Assistants work in partnership with the College Prep Program to teach program scholars the basics of design thinking—an experiential, visually oriented process of identifying, creating, and implementing solutions to problems.
+In the summer of 2015, Professors Heather Corcoran – Professor of Design, and Liz Kramer – Assistant Director in the Office for Socially Engaged Practice, proposed the Design Thinking course with College Prep scholars in mind.
+Along with a guiding, hands-on professor, Teaching Assistants (TAs) work in partnership with the College Prep Program to teach program scholars the basics of design thinking—an experiential, visually-oriented process of identifying, creating, and implementing solutions to problems.

-The primary role of the Design Thinking TA is to provide teaching/programmatic support and to independently guide a group of 5-6 high school scholars through the iterative design process.
-Students will conduct observations and interviews to learn about people’s needs, define a design brief, brainstorm and develop ideas, make models, evaluate prototypes with users, and create a final concept presentation.
+The primary role of the Design Thinking TA is to provide teaching/programmatic support and to independently guide a group of 5-6 high school Scholars through the iterative design process.
+Scholars will conduct observations and interviews to learn about people’s needs, define a design brief, brainstorm and develop ideas, make models, evaluate prototypes with users, and create a final concept presentation.

-Design Thinking Senior Lecturer, Audra Hubbell guides and supports the process throughout, and TAs take on an involved teaching role as facilitators of each student team.
-TAs will also evaluate student progress and will deliver one group lecture.
+Design Thinking Senior Lecturer Audra Hubbell guides and supports the process throughout, and TAs take on an involved teaching role as facilitators of each Scholar team.
+TAs also evaluate Scholar progress and deliver one group lecture.

 Teaching Assistant Requirements